Home | Saturday March 23 2002 | March 25 Monday 2002 | Right Now | A Notorious China Blogger Offends So Many With Race & Gender Bias

 I bought a seafoam green cotton sweater and strech blue denim shorts 2 clothes for 15 HK, or 10HK per item.
 I then passed these to the owners while I burrowed through the carts.
 I got a blue cotton sweater I am wearing now; a style I love.

-It looks as the cotton threads have been hand-knitted together, a raw, bulky, comfortable look, and unlike wool sweaters these tops never pill, can be thrown into washing machines, and you always look okay.
+It looks as the cotton threads have been hand-knitted together, a raw, bulky, comfortable look, and unlike wool sweaters these tops never pile.

-I knew I really needed rose quartz, though I wanted the dark red carnelian beads the most, so I decided to do whatever I wanted, and bought the carnelian beads.
-I had a long talk with the owners.
+I knew I really needed rose quartz, though I wanted the dark red carnelian beads the most, so I bought the carnelian beads.
+I had a long talk with the stall owners.

 The owners are very helpful to me and I recommend this stall, you enter The Jade Market, and turn left a stall or two at the first main avenue.
-The merchants are chaterized by vast amounts of hanging semi-precious beads in all sizes.
+The merchants own vast amounts of hanging semi-precious beads in all sizes.

 I sat on a little wood stool, full of curiosity, as the owners explained to me the Polish government was closing the Amber Mines.
-Still, the itsy thin strand did not look appetizing, as I like a lot of jewel for my dollar, though the light shining through them was impressive and just on that, I would guess they were highest quality.
+Still, the thin strand did not look appetizing, as I like a lot of jewels for my dollar, though the light shining through them was impressive.

-I expressed interesd in the Black Tourmaline strands to ward off demonic influences still afflicting the Spiritual Journey of this Noble Female Soul.
-He had two sizes, itsey and jumbo.
-The Jumbo were affordable.
+I expressed interesd in the Black Tourmaline strands to ward off demonic influences still afflicting the Spiritual Journey.
+He had two sizes, itsy and jumbo.
+The jumbo were affordable.

-I ended up leaving with my carnelian necklace, they even put a clasp on for free for you.
+I ended up leaving with my carnelian necklace, they even put a clasp on for free.
 I told them as I left that Carnelian was big in Ancient Egypt, something they did not know themselves.

 I weakened as I passed the street stall and bought a short beige linen jacket that I will wear forever, it has a Suzy Parker or Audrey Hepburn look to it, from a Fifties Hollywood movie, when men were men, and women were women, and Hong Kong was still a cheap place to buy Asian antiques and personal freedom.